-Ego The Living Planet Spoilers: Who He Is In Marvel Comics And In ‘Guardians Of The Galaxy 2’
+Ego, The Living Planet, Spoilers: Who He Is In Marvel Comics And In ‘Guardians Of The Galaxy Vol. 2’

 — WIRED (@WIRED) May 5, 2017

-The character of Ego the Living Planet is very much what his name implies: literally a living planet.
+The character of Ego, the living planet, is very much what his name implies: literally a living planet.
 He/it is a planet sized rock floating around in space that managed to acquire consciousness and intelligence.
-He was created originally by Stan Lee and Jack Kirby way back in the early days of Marvel.
-While the origin of the character has been retconned on several occasions by Marvel comics, as now written Ego the Living Planet began as a virus that acquired sentience and grew to control an entire planet.
+He was created originally by Stan Lee and Jack Kirby back in the early days of Marvel.
+While the origin of the character has been retconned on several occasions by Marvel comics, as now written, Ego, the living planet, began as a virus that acquired sentience and grew to control an entire planet.

-Ego the Living Planet is not always a villain or always a hero in Marvel comics.
+Ego, the living planet, is not always a villain or always a hero in Marvel comics.
 In some cases, the character represents the major threat in a story.
 For instance, he has often faced off with various heroes from Earth, including the Fantastic Four.
-On the other hand, Ego the Living Planet has sometimes assisted Earth’s heroes in their efforts to protect the planet, such as when he helped out when Galactus – a world devouring cosmic entity – showed up at Earth’s doorstep.
+On the other hand, Ego, the living planet, has sometimes assisted Earth’s heroes in their efforts to protect the planet, such as when he helped out when Galactus – a world devouring cosmic entity – showed up at Earth’s doorstep.

 How Kurt Russell Was Pitched on Ego the Living Planet – https://t.co/pHAxHDMDqh pic.twitter.com/u8EYCIj72Q